-Student Finance England offers loans for postgraduate study of up to £11,222 if you are a British citizen, or have resided in the UK for at least three years prior to the start of your course, are under 60 years old, and do not already have a postgraduate (or higher) qualification.
-There are some other circumstances where you may be eligible for this loan.
-Check out the full criteria on the government website here.
+Student Finance England offers loans for postgraduate study of up to £11,570 if you are a British citizen, or have resided in the UK for at least three years prior to the start of your course, are under 60 years old, and do not already have a postgraduate masters (or higher) qualification.
+There are some other circumstances where you may be eligible for this loan - check out the full criteria on the government website.

 If you are applying for other types of postgraduate study, e.g. teacher training or some medical and social work courses, your loan options are different, so make sure to check what you are eligible for here.

-There are also some charities and trusts which can offer grants to postgraduate students.
-The application processes for these will vary depending on the organisation.
-You can find some suggestions on where to start looking for charity funding here.
+There are also some charities and trusts which can offer grants to postgraduate students - the application processes for these will vary depending on the organisation.
+You can find some suggestions of where to start looking for charity funding here.

 If you have questions, you could also come along to one of the Advice Centre’s drop-ins which you can find more about on our events calendar, or drop us an email.

 Registered charity no: 1141998